 Registration for the Standard Duathlon will take place on Saturday afternoon and also before the race on Sunday morning.
-It is usually located in the Lecture Room (next to the bar) in Plas Y Brenin - LL24 0ET
+It is located at Plas Y Brenin - LL24 0ET

 On the morning of the race, registration closes no later than 30 minutes before the closure of transition.

 Confirmed timings will be detailed in your Final Instructions which will be available on the website and via email 10 days prior to the race.

 Please note that registration has set times for specific distances.